CPPP - FAQ

 Is financial aid available for CPPP students?

 Yes, because students enrolled in two classes each semester are considered full-time students, you will qualify for financial aid as a CPPP student.
-For more information on finacial aid visit, ucmo.edu/sfs. (hyperlink)
+Ed.S. students needing financial aid for their first summer should contact Dr. Russell.
+For more information on financial aid visit, ucmo.edu/sfs. (hyperlink)

 Who is designated as my district contact person?

 Below is a list of each district contact.

 |Lee's Summit||Eric Flack||816-986-1085|

 What are the admission criteria for the CPPP?

 Candidates must possess a valid teaching certificate.
 It is recommended that candidates have at least two years of teaching experience.
 Candidates applying for the master's program are required to have a 2.75 undergraduate GPA.
 Candidates applying for the specialist degree program are required to have a 3.25 GPA in graduate coursework.
 All candidates must be recommended by their school district contact.

 If I want to find out more about the program, who should I contact?

 Contact Dr. Henry Russell at firstname.lastname@example.org or at 816-809-5715.